How Allergy Sufferers Can Still Live With Cats

 Russian Blue Cats have a distinct bluish silver coat that is thick and short.
 They are a very shy breed, but are extremely intelligent and bond strongly to their families.
 There is less scientific evidence proving their hypoallergenic qualities, but they are believed to produce less of the Fel d 1 enzyme and also may trap allergens in their thick, short, double coat.

-Here are some of the strategies we used:
+Here are some of the strategies we used to avoid allergic reactions:

 HEPA Air Purifiers